Sharjeel-Khan/cs7641-project-group11/README.md

 For regression, there are two hyperparameters: alpha, and maximum iterations.
 Ridge and Lasso regression trains use coordinate descent and the hyperparameters define how long to train the regression model.
 From the graphs below, we figured out that the dataset works best for alpha=0.1 and max-iterations=2000.

 Also, most of our predicted features are categorical features.
 Compared to the above classifiers, regression does not work if we just map our categorical feature onto numbers so we decided to do a multi-class linear regression.
-Multi-class linear regression means encoding the categorical feature using one-hot encoding then creating a linear regression **$l_i(x)$** for each one-hot encoding feature.
-When it comes to predicting for a datapoint **x**, we just maximize over all the linear regression on the datapoint **$max_{i}  l_i(x)$** and output the class that had the maximum value given by their linear regression.
+Multi-class linear regression means encoding the categorical feature using one-hot encoding then creating a linear regression **Li(x)** for each one-hot encoding feature.
+When it comes to predicting for a datapoint **x**, we just maximize over all the linear regression on the datapoint **max_{i}  Li(x)** and output the class that had the maximum value given by their linear regression.

 ![Regression HyperParameter Tuning.](/plots/all_regression.JPG)